manufacturist/carpooling-with-neighbours/README.md

 ## FAQ

 * **Why not add a form for users to allow them to easily subscribe to the ride offers email?** <br/>
   Zero trust in users.
 Always.
 Vet them one by one.

 <br/>

 ## Inspiration

-*"How can I create a ride-sharing solution for any community with minimal effort and zero costs?"*, was the challenge I set for myself after a neighbour gave me a ride to work (thanks Roli).
-I hope this solution inspires you to achieve maximum impact with minimal effort.
+The challenge was *"How can I create a carpooling solution that works for any community with minimal effort and zero costs?"*.
+I set it up for myself after a neighbor gave me a ride to work (thanks, Roli).
+Hopefully, this solution inspires you to make a big impact with minimal effort.